POME Xylitol: Xylitol for the Prevention of acute Otitis Media Episodes in children aged 2-4: A pragmatic RCT

 The objective is to find out if xylitol can help prevent acute otitis media and upper respiratory tract infections as well as dental caries.
 Since ear and upper respiratory tract infections are more common during the winter, this study will begin during the winter months.

 Children who participate in this study will be randomly assigned (having an equal chance like the flip of a coin) to one of two study groups:

 Xylitol group - take 1 teaspoon (5 mL) of syrup containing xylitol (400 g/L) 3-5 times per day for six months (preferably after meals).

 Sorbitol group - take 1 teaspoon (5 mL) of syrup containing sorbitol (300 g/L) 3-5 times per day for six months (preferably after meals).
-Sorbitol is a sweetener that does not contain antimicrobial properties and used in this study as a ‘placebo’.
+Sorbitol is a sweetener that does not contain antimicrobial properties and used in this study as a ‘placebo’ (an inactive treatment).

 Research Assistants will contact participants once a month by telephone to obtain the study data.